Hancock's Half Hour: Radio series episodes

 Most of the radio episodes were recorded between one day and three weeks in advance of broadcast, except for Series 6 which was mostly recorded during a three-week period in June 1959 in order to avoid clashing with the recording of Series 5 of the television show.

 Galton and Simpson never gave titles to any of their Hancock scripts, for radio or television; this was usually left to the girl who filed the scripts at their office, who gave them names that were a reminder of what the script was about.
 So when Roger Wilmut came to write his book Tony Hancock – Artiste (first published 1978) he took the liberty of inventing titles where necessary and these titles, a combination of the file names and Wilmut's own, have become the accepted ones ever since, with the approval of Galton and Simpson and the BBC.

-The regular cast members generally played "themselves", in that the characters were called by the actor's real name (although the English actress Andrée Melly - sister of George - played a French character).
+The regular cast members generally played "themselves", in that the characters were called by the actor's real name (although the English actress Andrée Melly - sister of George - is introduced as a French character).
 However, there were exceptions: